Northeastern League: History

 The Northeastern League resumed play in 1934.
 The league played in 1934 as a Class B level league under the direction of President Roger E. Baker.
-The Northeastern League began play on May 16, 1934 as six–team league, playing a split–season schedule with members Hartford Senators, Lowell Honeys/Hustlers, Manchester Indians, New Bedford Whalers, Springfield Ponies and Waltham Rosebuds.
+The Northeastern League began play on May 16, 1934, as six–team league, playing a split–season schedule with members Hartford Senators, Lowell Honeys/Hustlers, Manchester Indians, New Bedford Whalers, Springfield Ponies and Waltham Rosebuds.
 On May 24, 1934, the Waltham Rosebuds, with a 6–2 record, moved to become the Worcester Rosebuds, playing their first home game in Worcester on June 1, 1934.
 The Lowell Honeys/Hustlers won the first half standings.
-At the start of the second half, the Northeastern League expanded to eight teams, adding the Watertown Townines and Cambridge Cantabs as new franchises.
+At the start of the second half, the Northeastern League expanded to eight teams, adding the Watertown Townies and Cambridge Cantabs as new franchises.
 On July 17, 1934, Cambridge, with a 1–12 record, moved to become the Wayland Birds.
 Worcester won the second half standings.
 In the playoff Finals, Lowell won the championship 4 games to 1 over Worcester.

 The Northeastern League permanently folded after the 1934 season.
 After the season ended, league owner Roger Baker, an accountant, reportedly was convicted of embezzlement from his clients and sentenced to serve time in prison.